 Global concern in the consumption of good quality alcoholic beverages that are produced using eco-friendly materials has created demand for raw materials that are diverse in wine production.
 Of these, sweet potato (Ipomoea batatas), a root vegetable that is rich in carbohydrates, has gained research interest as a substrate for fermentation.
 Based on its high accessibility, low costs, and nutrient value, it offers a substitute for conventional wine sources [1].
 Sweet potato is mainly grown in the tropical and subtropical zones and is an essential source of income and nutrition in food insecure regions, providing a great prospect for the expansion of the beverage sector [2].
 Sweet potatoes contain fermentable sugars and bioactive compounds including polyphenols and vitamins which can improve the nutritional and acceptability of fermented drinks [3].
 These characteristics not only make it suitable for wine production but also fits into the global trend of sustainable production by minimizing food wastage and enhancing underutilized crop innovation [4].

 Saccharomyces cerevisiae is a yeast species that is most efficient for the fermentative process and has great influence in conversion of sugars to ethanol besides the generation of different aromatic and flavorful compounds in wine [5].
 New insights reveal that incorporation of sweet potato and S. cerevisiae can result in wines that have distinctive features and diversifying the innovation of beverage science [6].
 Consequently, there is still extensive knowledge gap concerning the production of sweet potato based wine with specific emphasis on the effects of the different varieties of the produce, the rate of fermentation and the sensory properties of the final product [1].
-The objectives of this research include determining the potential of sweet potato in wine making using S. cerevisiae by analyzing the effects of different fermintation parameters, and evaluating the physicochemical and organoleptic properties of the resultant wine.
+The objectives of this research include determining the potential of sweet potato in wine making using S. cerevisiae by analyzing the effects of different fermentation parameters, and evaluating the physicochemical and organoleptic properties of the resultant wine.
 The findings of this dissertation are expected to help in developing additional raw materials for wine-making which may help in the advancement for the world beverage sector.

 3.0 Materials and Methods